Dr Ian Anderson

 'Historians and the Search for Primary Sources', UKOLN Collection Level Description Forum, Cambridge, 2003.*

-"Information Seeking Behaviors in the Digital Age: Historians in the United Kingdom."
+"Information Seeking Behaviours in the Digital Age: Historians in the United Kingdom."
 American Historical Association, Chicago, IL, 2003.

 'Information Seeking Behaviour in the Digital Age: UK Historians and the Search for Primary Sources.'
 DRH, Edinburgh, 2002.